Hall of Famer

 Hermann Gadner

-From 1940 to 1944, he was Chief Examiner for the Canadian Ski Instructors Alliance (CSIA) and instrumental in the development of the “Rolling Arlberg” technique.
-He also coached the McGill University Ski Team to its great victory at Dartmouth in 1946 in the North American Inter-Collegiate Championships.
+Between 1940 and 1944, Gadner was chief examiner for the Canadian Ski Instructors Alliance (CSIA) and played a key role in developing the “Rolling Arlberg” technique.
+In 1946, he coached the McGill University ski team to victory at the North American Intercollegiate Championships in Dartmouth, N.H.

 Snow Eagles 1953